vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 3: I like a lot of [Kyle Kallgreen](https://www.youtube.com/user/oancitizen)'s stuff.

-2: There is a newly building channel called [Take Me to Your Cinema](https://www.youtube.com/channel/UCeaHmTFPsutUSz1aOM2fd7A) .
-I think after Every Frame a Painting, he does the best film analysis videos.
+2: There is a newly building channel called [Take Me to Your Cinema](https://www.youtube.com/channel/UCeaHmTFPsutUSz1aOM2fd7A).
+I think after **Every Frame a Painting**, he does the best film analysis videos.
 Too many people focus on philosophical,show off their video editing skills and just pick popular uninteresting stuff for views.

 2: Channel Criswell.
 His video essay on Come and See is brilliantly crafted:

 https://youtu.be/BQEv3PzuO2c

 3: Are you only looking for film analysis specifically?
 EFAP was one of the best unfortunately, RIP.
-Most of the people I watch are multimedia (a la nerdwriter) that occasionally talk about film.
+Most of the people I watch are multimedia (a la ~~Nerdwriter~~) that occasionally talk about film.
 I’ll separate them accordingly:

 Film essayists: